 - a.
-Ensure State and Federal Healthcare Reform has equitable funding formulas for rural counties Affordable Care Act (ACA) implementation began in 2014, and it is vital that local government funding streams reflect equitable distribution formulas to service our rural constituents.
+Ensure State and Federal Healthcare Reform has equitable funding formulas for rural counties - Affordable Care Act (ACA) implementation began in 2014, and it is vital that local government funding streams reflect equitable distribution formulas to service our rural constituents.
 Securing adequate funding to sustain health care reform measures is important to Mono County.
 Key issues include Medi-Cal expansion and funding for these mandates and continuation of 1991 realignment allocation/amounts. - b.
-Support the streamlining of the Medi-Cal administration and improve access to health coverage for uninsured families. - c.
-Support greater federal and state resources for identifying and resolving cases of abuse and neglect of elder and dependent adults.
-This should include financial abuse of this vulnerable population, and tracking the incidence of elder abuse and neglect in order to inform policy responses. - d.
-Support the establishment of a Foster Parent and Kinship Care, Retention, and Support fund to be administered through local child welfare services (CWS) agencies that would be dedicated to the recruitment, retention, and support of relative caregivers and licensed foster parents so that they may provide stable, loving homes for children in the foster care system. - e.
-Support the state and federal resources to increase statewide capacity in the Adult Protective Services (APS) program to protect and serve seniors and dependent adults who are victims of abuse and neglect.
-Specifically providing additional resources for a statewide training system for APS staff, and supporting staffing in the California Department of Social Services to provide leadership and support to county APS programs.
+Support improvements to Medi-Cal Support the streamlining of the Medi-Cal administration and improve access to health coverage for uninsured families. - c.
+Support county implementation of the Continuum of Care Reform Support adequate funding for county implementation of the Continuum of Care Reform including increased funding for the Foster Parent Recruitment, Retention, and support fund administered through local child welfare services (CWS) agencies that are dedicated to the recruitment, retention, and support of resource families so that they may provide stable, loving homes for children in the foster care system. - d.
+Support Continuum of Care Reform clean-up Support legislation to update the Continuum of Care Reform statute to consider the history of prior child abuse in the Resource Family Approval process.